Frequently asked questions

 - Use key messages from the Victorian Public Health and Wellbeing Plan 2015-2019, for example “Dietary risks are the largest cause of disease burden in Australia”, and “10.5% of Australia’s total burden of disease is due to dietary risks”.

 - Undertake a brief baseline assessment of some or all of your retail, vending and catering facilities and compare these to the Healthy Choices guidelines – even just the drink display.
 This data can be presented to your executive to show how you compare to other organisations.
+Our counting guide can help you understand how to count food and drink items when doing a retail outlet menu assessment.

 - Refer to the work done by Alfred Health.
 Their online case study shows how they removed sugar sweetened beverages (classified RED) from view yet their sales remained steady, and the purchasing of GREEN and AMBER drinks increased.
 Their infographic can be particularly helpful.